 2. On-campus placement exam for Higher-Level courses

-First-year students wishing to take Organic or Physical Chemistry (CHEM 174, 220, or 332), or those wishing to take a higher-level course than initially assigned, are required to take an in-person placement examination.
-The placement examination for 2018 will be held on Monday, August 27th from 10:30am to Noon in Sterling Chemistry Laboratory 110.
+First-year students wishing to take Organic or Physical Chemistry (CHEM 174, 220, or 332), or those wishing to take a higher-level course than initially assigned by means of the Math & Science Survey, are required to take an in-person placement examination.
+The placement examination for 2019 will be held on Monday, August 26th from 10:30am to Noon in Sterling Chemistry Laboratory 110.
 Prior to the examination at 9am there will be an orientation meeting in Sterling Chemistry Laboratory 110 for students who require more information about which science classes to complete in their first year at Yale.
 Students with placement questions, or those wishing to change their course preference indicated during preregistration, should attend the orientation meeting.
-For students who cannot complete the placement examination on Monday, August 27th due to unavoidable scheduling conflicts, there will be a make-up placement examination on Tuesday, August 28th from 9:00am to 10:30am in Sterling Chemistry Laboratory 110.
+For students who cannot complete the placement examination on Monday, August 26th due to unavoidable scheduling conflicts, there will be a make-up placement examination on Tuesday, August 27th from 9:00am to 10:30am in Sterling Chemistry Laboratory 110.

 Students are advised to review general chemistry before taking the placement examination.
 They must bring a nonprogrammable, nongraphing calculator and a #2 pencil with them to the examination; cell phones may not be used.
 After the examination, final placements are posted on the “Course Placement 2018” site on Canvas@Yale.
 For further information about placement and the examination, consult the Calendar for the Opening Days of College.
 Students uncertain about their placement are encouraged to sit for the examination, as it provides the best measure of a student’s readiness to enter the wide variety of courses offered to first-year students.